itscoltonhicks/Linux-OS-Administration/README.md

 This is enough to introduce us to the terminal.

-From here on out, we'll mostly use the terminal for the rest of the labs.
+For our future labs, we'll mostly use the terminal.